The noise surrounding a potential Foxtel Group transaction has quickly been turned into a media story about ‘Foxtel for sale’.

 Other local potential predators

-Nine Entertainment Co is perhaps the most prominent candidate in Australia who would benefit from a merger with Foxtel.
+Nine Entertainment Co is perhaps the most prominent candidate in Australia which would benefit from a merger with Foxtel.
 That would probably mean a merger of Stan and the Foxtel Group.
 That might help with the ever-increasing costs of content, but is it enough to make a merger stack up?
-It could be a confusing consumer offering too with Foxtel, Stan, Binge, Kayo (with the addition of the Stan Sport properties – albeit some ones that Foxtel passed on), 9Now and Nine.
+It could be a confusing consumer offering too with Foxtel, Stan, Binge, Kayo (with the addition of the Stan Sport properties – albeit some ones that Foxtel passed on), 9Now, and Nine.

 Nine is the most likely local if you count Seven West Media out of the equation.
-But does Kerry Stokes have the appetite for a deal of that size when he is currently working hard at getting Seven into fighting shape for the challenges it will face.
-Seven of course is without a subscriber element in the business model.
+But does Kerry Stokes have the appetite for a deal of that size when he is currently working hard at getting Seven into fighting shape for the challenges it will face?
+Seven, of course, is without a subscriber element in the business model.
 Bolting on Foxtel would certainly fix that.

 International partners